nachoplus/autopointer/README.md

 ========
 Introduction
 ------------
 Autopointer is a python daemon that resolve starfields images take from a telescope and show in a web page where is pointing that telescope.
-Also shows several astronimical data in realtime (Local Standard Time, sun and moon position, etc ...).
+Also shows several astronomical data in realtime (Local Standard Time, sun and moon position, etc ...).

 This software use pyephem and astrometry.net thus you have to have installed in your system.